AP VoteCast: California voters sour on state of nation

 ON THE ISSUES

 The coronavirus pandemic was top of mind for many voters in California.
-More than two-fifths said it is the most important issue facing the country today.
+Forty-four percent said it is the most important issue facing the country today.

-Voters also considered the economy a major issue, with almost a quarter saying it ranked at the top.
+Voters also considered the economy a major issue, with 24% saying it ranked at the top.

-Angel Chavez, 45, a San Diego tattoo artist, said the economy was the sole issue driving his vote to re-elect Trump.

-“I really believe under Trump the economy is going to go back up,” said Chavez, his arms covered in tattoos.
-“It’s that simple.”

-Less than 1 in 10 named racism, and the same number named health care, while 6% named climate change.
+Eight percent named health care, 8% named racism and 6% named climate change.

 NATIONAL ECONOMY

-Voters were more negative than positive in their assessments of the nation’s economy.
-Overall, about 3 in 10 described economic conditions in the U.S. as excellent or good, and nearly 70% called them not so good or poor.
+Voters were more negative than positive in their assessments of the nation's economy.
+Overall, 32% described economic conditions in the U.S. as excellent or good, and 68% called them not so good or poor.

-Jason Schanta, a 48-year-old business owner from Fountain Valley, California, voted at the polls in red-and-blue sneakers and a red-and-blue plaid shirt.

-Until the pandemic, Schanta said things were going well for his business, and that motivated him to vote for Trump even though he doesn’t care for the president’s demeanor.
-He said he fears Biden may flip-flop on issues and doesn’t trust he can get the economy back up and running.

-AP VoteCast is a survey of the American electorate conducted by NORC at the University of Chicago for Fox News, NPR, PBS NewsHour, Univision News, USA Today Network, The Wall Street Journal and The Associated Press.
-The survey of 3,421 voters in California was conducted for eight days, concluding as polls closed.
+AP created this story automatically using results from AP VoteCast, a survey of the American electorate conducted by NORC at the University of Chicago for Fox News, NPR, PBS NewsHour, Univision News, USA Today Network, The Wall Street Journal and The Associated Press.
+The survey of 3,683 voters in California was conducted for eight days, concluding as polls closed.
 Interviews were conducted in English and Spanish.
 The survey combines a random sample of registered voters drawn from the state voter file and self-identified registered voters selected from nonprobability online panels.
-The margin of sampling error for voters is estimated to be plus or minus 2.1 percentage points.
-Find more details about AP VoteCast’s methodology at https://ap.org/votecast.
+The margin of sampling error for voters is estimated to be plus or minus 2 percentage points.
+Find more details about AP VoteCast's methodology at https://ap.org/votecast.

 Online: